odeSolver/Operator-Splitting-Methods/README.md

 # Ordinary Differential Equation Solver (Python)

-This repository contains standalone Python scripts that solve various systems of differential equations using a unified method based on my dissertation research.
+This repository contains standalone Python scripts that solve various systems of differential equations using method of seperation of variable.

 ## 📂 Examples